andrexiao85/botnet_detection_algo/README.md

 <img src="./media/image1.png"
 style="width:5.43056in;height:4.01389in" />

-The figures below show the distribution of traffic for each end point
+The figures below show the distribution of traffic for each end point:

 <u>C1340 – C787</u>